 “Consumers nowadays are swamped with advertisements,” explains writer Milica Vujasin.
 “Their brains are so fed up with images, colors, texts that a simple minimalist design with a clear message will definitely stand out more.”

-Bright colors and flashy banners come across as cliche and overly “sales-y,” especially to younger customers.
+Bright colors and flashy banners come across as cliche and overly “sales-y,”, especially to younger customers.
 To make an impact, make your messages easy on the eyes.
-Focus on simple color palettes, easy-to-read fonts, and remove any excess clutter.
+Focus on simple color palettes, and easy-to-read fonts, and remove any excess clutter.
 Include helpful tidbits of information to offer value, or provide a direct link to a support chat.
 Lastly, since 46% of all emails are opened on mobile devices, make sure to test out your email templates before sending them to your audience.

 4. Properly segment your audience.

-As previously mentioned, people might receive dozens of emails everyday.
+As previously mentioned, people might receive dozens of emails every day.
 If someone interprets an email’s subject line as generic, impersonal, or irrelevant, chances are that they’ll delete it without even opening the message.
 Personalization is key in email marketing, and it all begins with audience segmentation.

 Segmentation involves sorting your customers into similar groups and then customizing different emails to meet each group’s specific needs or interests.
 Some common segmentation types include:

 - Demographics.
 Demographics consider the basic attributes of a person’s age, race, or gender.
 A skincare brand, for instance, might choose to segment customers to recommend the most relevant products for their age range (i.e., wrinkle cream for those 50 years and older, acne-fighting solutions for teens, etc.).